History

 Tip: Order the croquetas by the dozen.
 The full breakfast plate with palomilla and platanos goes for around fifteen dollars.

-Ariete in Coconut Grove is Michael Beltran's Michelin-starred Cuban-American room on Main Highway, with a Saturday and Sunday brunch that runs the kitchen at its most curious.
+Ariete in Coconut Grove is Michael Beltran's Michelin-starred Cuban-American room on Main Highway, with a Saturday and Sunday brunch that runs the kitchen.

 Order: Beltran's biscuits with whipped lardo and the omelette of the day